 Creating Family Rituals to Remember a Loved One Who has Passed Away.

 April 30th would have been my brother's 57th birthday.
-This year there will be no phone call and no series of texts where I send every birthday GIF I find his way.
+This year there will be no phone call or series of texts where I send every birthday GIF I find his way.
 As I approach almost four months into the grieving process, my brother's birthday is the first hurdle in finding a new normal.

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
 If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+I send out bi-monthly newsletters and behind-the-scenes information.